- Should we focus on the Fed Funds rate as we get closer to another decision or is the fed balance sheet more impactful to the growth of the economy?

 Focusing specifically on mortgage and having spent the last six months talking to a wide array of both banks and non-bank mortgage lenders, one interesting comment has stayed with me.
 One regional business exec commented that he did not care about the rates out there in the market, he only cared about the rates of the other four banks that he considered the most like his bank.

 I challenge this assertion for a few reasons.
 Number 1, you need to look at pricing how your customers look at pricing.
 What do they think of your rates?
 What rates are they seeing, getting email and snail mail about?
-What rates are they seeing on BankRate or Zillow?
 Does it matter that some of those rates are so aggressive you could never compete on price?
 Do your customers know your cost basis is higher than those online firms?
 Do they care?

 And additionally, we know that customer bank at more than one financial institution for a variety of reasons.
 Maybe they have a large national and regional, or a super-regional and a community bank for different reasons as all different size banks have different core advantages.
 Service, size, international services, knowing your name, all of these are different and fantastic things to offer.